How do we communicate with our horse...so our horse understands us?

 How we voice ourselves is Energy.
 Our intention behind what we're doing is all Energy.
 Words have impact, they have power.

-So, the words that we choose to use, our mental images that we choose to use, the expressions on our face are all just Energy which our horses pick up with.
+The words that we choose to use, our mental images that we choose to use, the expressions on our face are all just Energy, which our horses pick up extremely well.

 With energy, we need to have clarity.

 We need to know how the energy then gets reflected in our movement, and how that energy attunes our whole entire body.